drian0/ac_tech_prototype/README.md

   - The cfg may contain some broken lines such as "0 0 0 xyz" due to a bug in the importer, clear those lines
   - If the cfg contains a *fog* command, fix the fog level by multiplying the value by 976 e.g. `fog 488292 // fog 500 in ac v1`
   - If the cfg contains a *shadowyaw* command, remove it since it is not supported anymore

-#### Lighting ####
-- Tesseract comes with a dynamic lighting system whereas AssaultCube v1 used a 2D lighting system.
-This means the imported lights do not make much sense - delete them with the command `/clearents light`
-- The imported map will have ceiling cubes with a skybox texture - remove these cubes so that the sunlight reaches into the map
-- Place new [lights](http://sauerbraten.org/docs/editref.html#_light_) and [spotlights](http://sauerbraten.org/docs/editref.html#_spotlight_) in the map
-- Tweak the sunlight with the commands [sunlight](http://sauerbraten.org/docs/editref.html#sunlight), [sunlightyaw](http://sauerbraten.org/docs/editref.html#sunlightyaw), [sunlightpitch](http://sauerbraten.org/docs/editref.html#sunlightpitch) and [sunlightscale](http://sauerbraten.org/docs/editref.html#sunlightscale)
-- Tweak the [ambient](http://sauerbraten.org/docs/editref.html#ambient) lighting and [skylight](sauerbraten.org/docs/editref.html#skylight)
-- Tweak diffuse global illumination with giscale, gidist, giaoscale as documented [here](http://tesseract.gg/README)

-#### Notes ####
-- To get started you should try to import ac_complex since its textures do already have some sort of normalmaps/specmaps.
-- Please note that some commands of the [Cube2:Sauerbraten editing reference](http://sauerbraten.org/docs/editref.html) have been advanced by Tesseract, check out the [Tesseract README](http://tesseract.gg/README) and [Tesseract Rending Pipeline Documentation](http://tesseract.gg/renderer.txt)
-- The lighting, specularity and normalmapping features of the engine **should be used wisely**.
-We should not create technology driven content.
-AC should retain its theme and should not get a metallic, overbright, overspecced look.
-The reason why things currently look that way is because it is a simple prototype.
-Please note that even the very first AC v1 maps (ac_complex and ac_desert) used zero to no colored lights probably for exactly that reason - technology should serve art and not vice versa.
-- There should be an approach for official maps: Existing official maps should be migrated in a way that preserves the original textures (with normal/specmaps) but textures should not be replaced.
-Lighting should be done in a way that comes close to the v1 look.
-If the author of a map wishes to further improve the map (geometry/textures) it may be better to create a new version (ac_complex and ac_complex_classic).
-This is important to remain true to the original look as described in [community split](#community-split).

 ### Texture Migration ###